Free agency and determinism: is there a sensible definition of computational sourcehood?: Introduction

 \section{Introduction}

-Do agents have some sort of control over their actions that deserves to be called ``free will''?
+Do humans, animals, some machines, or other systems or processes have some sort of control over their actions that deserves to be called ``free will''?
 This question has been discussed in various forms in the philosophical literature over the last two millenia (see e.g.\ Ref.~\cite{SEPFreeWill} for an introduction).
-At first sight, the fact that human agents are subject to the same laws of nature as stones and atoms seems to be in tension with an intuitive understanding of free will: after all, when an agent has taken a decision, they will fundamentally never have had the ``freedom to do otherwise''.
-Moreover, one might be inclined to think that it is not the agent, but rather the laws of nature (or initial conditions) that represents the ``source'' of the agent's actions.
-Due to quantum theory, we know that the fundamental laws of nature are probabilistic rather than deterministic, but it has been convincingly argued~\cite{DennettElbowRoom,Dennett,Pinker} that decisions are not ``free'' simply because they are random.
-Accepting these arguments, we are hence led to the question: can free will be compatible with determinism?
+At first sight, the fact that agents are subject to the same laws of nature as stones and atoms seems to be in tension with an intuitive understanding of free will: after all, when an agent has taken a decision, they will fundamentally never have had the ``freedom to do otherwise''.
+Moreover, one might be inclined to think that it is not the agent, but rather the laws of nature (and initial conditions) that represents the ``source'' of the agent's actions.
+While quantum theory suggests that the fundamental laws of nature are best understood as probabilistic rather than deterministic, it has been convincingly argued~\cite{DennettElbowRoom,Dennett,Pinker} that decisions are not free simply because they are random.
+Therefore, the question of compatibility of determinism and free will remains relevant even in the face of indeterminism (for the complementary question of compatibility of free agency and \emph{indeterminism}, see e.g.~\cite{MuellerBriegel}).

 Among the various positions in the debate, compatibilism~\cite{FischerRavizza,Dennett} amounts to the claim of a positive answer to this question.
-Compatibilists have argued against the incompatibility of free will with determinism in a variety of ways: by rejecting the idea that the freedom to do otherwise is necessary for free will; by claiming that the freedom to do otherwise is compatible with determinism; or by formulating ways in which sourcehood can be ascribed to an agent even in a deterministic world (for an overview, see Ref.~\cite{SEPCompatibilism}).
+Compatibilists have argued against the incompatibility of free will and determinism in a variety of ways: by rejecting the idea that the freedom to do otherwise is necessary for free will; by claiming that the freedom to do otherwise is compatible with determinism; or by formulating ways in which sourcehood can be ascribed to an agent even in a deterministic world (for an overview, see Ref.~\cite{SEPCompatibilism}).

 In a complementary development, there have been proposals to analyze the relation between determinism and free will via theoretical computer science.
 After all, we do not live in an \emph{arbitrary} deterministic (or probabilistic) world, but in a world that seems to comply with physical versions of the Church-Turing thesis~\cite{Gandy,Arrighi}.
 This suggests to treat decision-making systems (including agents) and predictors as \emph{algorithms} in some sense, and to contemplate aspects of free will with information-theoretic notions and methods.